Peer2Panel/Peer2Panel-ecosystem/README.md

 //If you wanna track the size of your contract (max size is 24KiB on EVM)
 - npm install @nomiclabs/hardhat-etherscan
 //to fetch data from etherscan
+- npm install dotenv
+//To store and read your private keys in your environment variables

 Then, you can run the test with
 - npx hardhat run scripts/run_test.js